 Prior to CodeBridge, if a developer wanted information about the properties of the COBOL arguments, it was necessary for the C program to obtain the information for each argument from a structure known as the COBOL data descriptor.
 The COBOL data descriptor contains properties of the COBOL argument, including its address, length and type, digit count and scale factor (for numeric arguments), and encoded picture (for numeric edited and alphanumeric edited arguments).
 CodeBridge supports the passing of all these properties except for the encoded picture.
-See either Appendix G: Non-COBOL Subprogram Internals for Windows (on page 175) or Appendix H: Non-COBOL Subprogram Internals for UNIX (on page 193) for more information about the earlier method of calling non-COBOL subprograms.
+See either Appendix H: Non-COBOL Subprogram Internals for UNIX (on page 185) for more information about the earlier method of calling non-COBOL subprograms.

 In CodeBridge, the following descriptor base attributes may be used to pass a component of the COBOL argument to the C function.
-For further details, see Descriptor Base Attributes (on page 107).
+For further details, see Descriptor Base Attributes (on page 101).